 Next, the research team created a PDF (Adobe Acrobat) survey document which respondents could fill out on their computer and email back to the research team directly, or they could fill it out, print it, and mail or fax it back to the research team (refer to Appendix 7 for a copy of the survey instrument).
 Respondents were also given the option of printing out the survey and then filling and mailing or faxing it back.
 Once the survey instrument was completed, it was submitted to the AA Team for consideration and then tested within the research team for consistency.
-The advantages that this approach promised were that respondents would have the ease of completing an electronic version of a survey, that respondents could be contacted very quickly compared to other methods (ex. mail), that follow-up emails could be sent relatively simply (and quickly), that data could be entered directly into a database, and that the approach would be cost-effective.
+The advantages that this approach promised were that respondents would have the ease of completing an electronic version of a survey, that follow-up emails could be sent relatively simply (and quickly), that data could be entered directly into a database, and that the approach would be cost-effective.